RainbowMiner/RainbowMiner/README.md

 ## Special notes for Equihash

 The different Equihash algorithms are distinguished using the following Parameters: (n, k).
 For example, the classic Equihash first used by Zcash used n = 200 and k = 9, so it became Equihash (200, 9).
 For BEAM and ZEL a new variant EquihashR has been introduced.
-These add an extra paramter (r).
+These add an extra parameter (r).

 The n, k and r values create enormous differences in the minimum memory requirement, and create enormous differences in how the actual mining software is coded in order to do the mining.

-RainbowMiner uses the following nameing convention:
+RainbowMiner uses the following naming convention:
 - Equihash16x5 = Equihash (96, 5)
 - Equihash20x9 = Equihash (200, 9)
 - Equihash21x9 = Equihash (210, 9)